doridori/Pilot/README.md

 PilotLifecycleManager|Bridge between the hosting Activities lifecycle events and a `PilotStack` instance PilotFrameLayout     |Convenience `FrameLayout` base for `BackedByFrame` backed views
 @BackedByFrame       |Annotation to link a `PilotFrameLayout` to a `PilotFrame` instance

-# Intro

-**Pilot** is an effort to abstract a simple Android Application-Navigation-Stack.

-Android development blurs the line between UI declaration and application flow. `Activity` and `Fragment` Lifecycle methods coupled with asynchronous operations can be a headache.
-These problems are well known and have various solutions represented by various projects on GitHub.

-A popular approach is to use an MV* based architecture to separate some form of Controller / Presenter variant from the UI.
-This is great and has many benefits.
-However, there are not many projects out there that facilitate UI-less controller -> controller flow.
-This is the hole that Pilot is aiming to fill.

-There are multiple benefits of allowing such a flow.
-If you have not already I recommend you read the [Motivations post](http://doridori.github.io/Android-Architecture-Pilot/).

 # Seperating Application State from UI Rendering